 Getting to Pokhara

 While you can get to Pokhara by bus both from Kathmandu, the border town of Sunauli, and Butwal, you can only take a flight there from Kathmandu.
-The road offers amusing views of peaks and rural Nepalese lifestyle worth overcoming a few difficulties in the ride.
+The road offers amusing views of peaks and a rural Nepalese lifestyle worth overcoming a few difficulties in the ride.
 But it is safer to travel by plane during the rainy season due to slippery roads.
-Getting to the region by plane offers the advantage of a bird’s eye view of the whole area, especially the panoramic mountains of Himalaya.
+Getting to the region by plane offers the advantage of a bird’s eye view of the whole area, especially the panoramic mountains of the Himalayas.

-Getting to the Phewa Lake
+Phewa Lake

 Phewa Lake, Nepal